yandex/yatagan/README.md

 Yatagan tackles both of these issues.

-More on the matter and other technical details on can read in the [article][MEDIUM].
+Read more and dive into technical details in the Medium [article][MEDIUM].

 ### Performance